Shopping Links

 In part 2, serial killer has been brutally murdering women riding one particular train alone.
 Subaru becomes involved when he witnesses the most recent killing.
 While working with the police to catch the murderer, he befriends the other "witness": a woman gifted--or cursed--with the ability to look into the past.

 The two tales of Tokyo Babylon are a rich and engrossing blend of supernatural and modern investigation, something like a mystical Japanese version of the X-Files.
-The element of the supernatural just a little closer to the surface than you'd expect in its vision of Japan, but not so much so that you couldn't believe that it is the real world.
+Things supernatural are just a little closer to the surface than you'd expect in its vision of Japan, but not so much so that you couldn't believe it's the real world.

 The characters that populate Tokyo Babylon are solid and developed, maintaining a believable blend of experience with the supernatural and normal emotions.
 They tend toward quiet and introspective (again, very X-Files), but Subaru's sister is normal (and peppy) enough to balance the other characters and make them seem less stifled, adding a bit of believability.
 Of course, deep characters and complex relationships are what the shoujo style is known for, so none of this should come as a surprise.

-The stories are engrossing and confidently constructed--both plots are detailed, well thought out, and surprisingly believable.
+The two stories that make up the series are engrossing and confidently constructed.
+The plots are detailed, well thought out, and surprisingly believable.
 The pacing is particularly good--there is a palpable sense of tension (particularly in the second installment), nothing feels hurried, and it never avoids slowing down when necessary.

-My only complaint are a few odd continuity breaks that threw me, most notably toward the end of the second part, when a bunch of people seem to suddenly jump from where they were to where the plot requires them to be with no segue.
-The plot does rely heavily on chance meetings, but that just comes across as good storytelling and (taking into account the overtones of the story) the ever-present hand of fate.
-In all, occasional continuity flaws aside, Tokyo Babylon offers two very involving tales.
+My only complaint are a few odd continuity flaws that threw me, mainly toward the end of the second part, when a bunch of people seem to suddenly jump from where they were to where the plot requires them to be with no segue.
+The plot relies heavily on chance meetings, but that just comes across as good storytelling and (taking into account the overtones of the story) the ever-present hand of fate.

 Tokyo Babylon is just as strong visually as it is elsewhere.
 The story doesn't require high-budget animation, making the fluidity all the more impressive.
 The attention to detail is equally impressive--things as small as how someone removes their gloves.
 The few action scenes are particularly vivid, managing to be both stylish and exciting.
 The art is also sharp, and there is a great sense of style to it--again, think X-Files, although the scenes tend to be stark rather than dark.
-The character designs are generally quite well done, but some of the principle characters (most notably the veterinarian and the rock collector in part 2) look quite similar, which can be confusing.
-True to CLAMP form everyone is proportioned like a Barbie doll (literally), with tiny midsections and very long legs, but since the rest of the visuals are so stylized, it's not even really noticeable.
-(Though it does turn Subaru's sister's weight into an unintentional joke--I doubt she weighs 59kg (130 pounds), regardless of what the scale says.)
+The character designs are generally memorable, but some of the principle characters (most notably the veterinarian and the rock collector in part 2) look quite similar, which can be confusing.
+True to CLAMP form everyone is proportioned like a Barbie doll (literally), with tiny midsections and very long legs, but since the rest of the visuals are so stylized, it's not particularly noticeable.

 Overall, Tokyo Babylon is a fascinating tale of paranormal suspense and mystery, with fine art, tense, well crafted stories, and deep characters.
 Highly recommended to anyone who likes a good tale of the supernatural, mystery, or subtle suspense.
-It's a must-see for CLAP fans, and it's also a great introduction people not familiar with shoujo anime--it has all the strengths of the style, with none of the (what I consider to be) weaknesses.
+A must-see for CLAP fans, it's also a great introduction for people not familiar with shoujo anime--it has all the strengths of the style, with none of what I consider to be its weaknesses.

 Related Recommendations